tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Post-Quantum Cryptography (PQC): Cryptographic algorithms designed to be secure against quantum and classical attacks.

-Cryptographically Relevant Quantum Computer (CRQC): A quantum computer with sufficient "logical qubits" to perform cryptographic attacks (e.g., break RSA/ECC).
+Cryptographically Relevant Quantum Computer (CRQC): A quantum computer with sufficient logical qubits to break traditional asymmetric cryptographic algorithms (e.g., RSA or ECC) within a practical timeframe.

 Public Key Cryptography (also called Asymmetric Cryptography): A class of cryptographic algorithms in which separate keys are used for encryption and decryption, or for signing and verification.
 Throughout this document, the terms Public Key Cryptography and Asymmetric Cryptography are used interchangeably.